run-llama/llama_index/docs/docs/module_guides/workflow/index.md

 - [Utilizing Concurrency](../../examples/workflow/parallel_execution.ipynb) explains how to manage the parallel execution of steps in a workflow, something that's important to know as your workflows grow in complexity.

-RAG applications are well known and relatively simple, a great opportunity to learn the basics, but agents is where workflows excel, as you can learn from the following examples:
+RAG applications are easy to understand and offer a great opportunity to learn the basics of workflows.
+However, more complex agentic scenarios involving tool calling, memory, and routing are where workflows excel.

+The examples below highlight some of these use-cases.

 - [ReAct Agent](../../examples/workflow/react_agent.ipynb) is obviously the perfect example to show how to implement tools in a workflow.